The 3Rs (Reduce, Reuse, Recycle)

 A typical asphalt pavement is composed of about 95% (by weight) of stones and sand called aggregates, and asphalt, called a binder, holds these aggregates together.

 ENEOS is working on the development of asphalt paving technology that replaces all aggregates with waste plastic.
-Demonstration tests are now underway at the new SOYORA Hamamatsu Nishiiba store opened by AEON RETAIL Co., Ltd. in Hamamatsu City, Shizuoka Prefecture in October 2023, and at the ENEOS Platform opened in Ushiku City, Ibaraki Prefecture in March 2024.
+Demonstration tests are now underway at the SOYORA Hamamatsu Nishiiba store opened by AEON RETAIL Co., Ltd. in Hamamatsu City, Shizuoka Prefecture in October 2023, and at the ENEOS Platform opened in Ushiku City, Ibaraki Prefecture in March 2024.

 Through the use of waste plastics, which are difficult to use in material recycling and are mainly used for thermal recycling, our new asphalt pavement is expected to reduce CO2 emissions by about 40% compared to conventional ones.